 What is a Chemical Change?

 We observe different changes in the form of substances in nature.
 Not all changes are permanent.
 The temporary changes where the chemical properties of a substance do not change are called physical changes.
-Now let us move to the part of chemical changes.

 A chemical change is where the reactants are chemically altered to form new substances at the end of a reaction.
 Let us take a quick look at the characteristics of a chemical change before we head to the 20 examples of chemical changes.

-The Properties of Chemical Changes Are
+The Properties of Chemical Changes

 The molecular composition of the changes in the reactant(s) as they form new substances that are totally different from the parent compounds.

-A change in temperature is also noticed in a chemical reaction as the molecules break into atoms or groups of atoms to form new compounds.
+A change in temperature is also observed in a chemical reaction as the molecules break into atoms or groups of atoms to form new compounds.
 Either energy is released or absorbed in a chemical change.
 When energy is released, it is called an exothermic chemical reaction.
 When energy is absorbed, it is called an endothermic reaction.

 A chemical change is permanent.
 It means that the newly formed substances cannot be easily changed back to the parent compounds by simply changing the physical conditions of a reaction.
 Hence, a chemical change is irreversible or permanent.